stoneyang/HDR_Toolbox/Readme.txt

 -Update Report:

+18/04/2013: -Fixed read_rgbe new line in the header.
+Thanks to Ronan Boitard.
 12/02/2013: -Fixed TpFerwerda and TsFerwerda functions.
 Thanks to Miguel Melo.
 23/10/2012: -Added ExposureHistogramCovering.m for sampling exposures with the histogram
 	     using a greedy approach.